CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ###

-> 🎯 Goal: Clone a remote repository to a local machine
+> 🎯 Goal: Clone a remote repository to your local machine

 You'll need to clone **your fork** of the education blog repo.

-Follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs ( Remember to use the url for your fork of the education-blog repo when you are cloning )
+Follow through the steps in this video 👉 https://www.youtube.com/watch?v=ILJ4dfOL7zs (Remember to use the url for your fork of the education-blog repo when you are cloning)

 {{</note>}}